Sonora: Transportation

-Sonora lies on the corridor which as connected the central Mexican highlands (Mexico City) north into the United States along the Pacific Coast at least since the colonial period, and there is evidence this corridor existed in the pre-Hispanic period as well.
+Sonora lies on the corridor which has connected the central Mexican highlands (Mexico City) north into the United States along the Pacific Coast at least since the colonial period, and there is evidence this corridor existed in the pre-Hispanic period as well.
 Today, it is still a major corridor for travel and shipping, with rail lines and Federal Highway 15 following it.
 The state contains a total of 24,396 km of highways.
 Rail lines mostly consist of those which lead into the United States.
 The major commercial port is in Guaymas, with smaller ones, mostly for tourism located in San Carlos, Puerto Peñasco and Bahia Kino.
 The state has four airports in the cities of Hermosillo, Puerto Peñasco, Ciudad Obregón and Nogales.
 These airports connect the state with 112 other locations both in Mexico and abroad.
 Airlines that operate out of them have included Aeromexico, Volaris, Interjet, and Vivaaerobus.